nowaymyname27/CS506_Project/README.md

 ## <a id="testing_plan">Testing Plan</a>
 - **Train/Test Split**: 80% training, 20% testing.
 - **Time-Based Validation**: Train on historical data (during Feb-March), test on recent data (during April).
+- **Benchmark strategy:** Beat a “buy-and-hold” user and/or beat S&P500 return over the same period

 ## <a id="credits">Team Members</a>
 The work is done by a group of students at Boston University for the *CS 506 - Data Science Tools and Applications* course: